Have you ever wondered, “How can I reduce my electric bill?” or “How can I save more energy?” You’re not alone!

 Lawn and Garden

-- Install motion detectors on outside lights to reduce use.
+- Install motion detectors on your outside lights to reduce their use.

-- Water the lawn and plants sparingly if at all.
+- Water your lawn and plants sparingly, if at all.

-- Collect rainwater from gutters in rain barrels for watering.
+- Collect rainwater from gutters in rain barrels for watering plants.

-- Set lawn mower blade higher and cut grass less often.
+- Set your lawnmower blade higher and cut grass less often.